-Generally, a BCC may only engage in activities that are within its business scope as set out in its foreign investment license.
+Generally, a BCC may only engage in activities outlined in its foreign investment license.

 Parties to a BCC must get approval for the project they plan to implement in Vietnam with the competent authority by applying for an IRC (see Section [15] "Foreign Investment Approval").